lavabit/libdime/docs/style.md

 -   `const volatile`
 -   `volatile`

-The type specifier shall use C99-style integer types (uint64_t etc.).
+The type specifier shall prefer C99-style integer types (uint64_t etc.).

 `char` and an implied `int` shall not be used.